 - 14.7% of people are experiencing mental health problems in the workplace

-- 12.7% of all sick absence days are attributed to mental health conditions
+- 12.7% of all sickness absence days are attributed to mental health conditions

 - 70 million working days are lost due to mental health problems